 BEM/Ec 185.
 Political Economy of Corporate Governance.
-9 units (3-0-6); third term.
-Prerequisites: PS/Ec 172.
+9 units (3-0-6); first term.
+Prerequisite: PS/Ec 172.
 The course covers issues of how firms are organized.
 Topics include the distribution of power and returns among shareholders, managers, and other stakeholders; the role of law, public policy, and financial markets in constraining or enabling firms to solve the problems they face; the interaction between history, financial market structure, and the ownership of very large firms.
-Each student is expected to write two substantial papers - drafts will be read by instructor and revised by students.
-Not offered 2011-12.
+Not offered 2010-11.